 Description of the Regional System Plan

-The ISO publishes the Regional System Plan (“RSP”) on a yearly basis.
+The ISO publishes the Regional System Plan (“RSP”) on a biannual basis.
 This document is vetted with the PAC and is based on periodic comprehensive assessments of the PTF system-wide needs to maintain the reliability of the New England Transmission System while accounting for market efficiencies, economic, environmental and other considerations.
-The ISO updates the RSP with the results of ongoing Needs Assessments and Solutions Studies.
+The ISO updates the RSP with the results of ongoing Needs Assessments, Solutions Studies and Competitive Solution Process.
 In addition, the RSP accounts for projected improvements to the PTF that are needed to maintain system reliability and the operation of efficient markets.
 Further, the RSP must specify the physical characteristics of the physical solutions that can meet the needs defined in the Needs Assessments and include information on market responses that can address them.
 The RSP also provides sufficient information to allow Market Participants to assess the quantity, general location, operating characteristics and required availability criteria of the type of incremental supply or demand-side resource, or merchant transmission project that would satisfy the identified needs or that may serve to modify, offset or defer proposed regulated transmission projects.
 The provision of this type of information is evolving and has included approaches such as providing critical load levels at which problems arise and providing preliminary identification of conceptual locations for market resources which can solve problems and serve as potential market inputs.

-RSP Project Listing
+RSP Project List

-The following are the classification of projects that are listed in the RSP Project Listing.
-The RSP Project Listing includes information about transmission project costs and changes to them over time.
-Further detail on estimate ranges can be found in Attachment D to ISO Planning Procedure No. 4:
+The RSP Project List includes information about Reliability Transmission Upgrade, Market Efficiency Transmission Upgrade, and Public Policy Transmission Upgrade project costs and changes to these project costs over time.
+Further detail on estimate ranges can be found in Attachment D to ISO Planning Procedure No. 4.
+The following are the classification of projects that are listed in the RSP Project List:

 A “Concept” project may be suggested by its Proponents and placed on the Project List if a Needs Assessment has been completed.
 A Concept project does not require a cost estimate to be included as part of the list and may be considered for inclusion as part of the analysis conducted within a Solutions Study.
 For the project to move to another project classification, it must have a cost estimate consistent with what is shown below.

+A “Proposed” project is placed on the Project List once the project has been identified as a preferred transmission solution through the Solutions Study process or as the selected Stage Two Solution in the Competitive Solutions Process.
+A “Proposed” project has a cost estimate that is at least in the range of -25% to +50%.
+A Public Policy Project will be considered “Proposed” once it is placed on the RSP Project List.